Azrael3000/Crixus/README.md

 zseed=0.5
 dr_wall=0.018333
 ```
 The seed point, from which the filling algorithm starts populating the fluid is given by *(0.5, 0.5, 0.5)* and the distance to the wall is chosen identical to the initial *dr*.
 Note that due to the default value of *dr_wall* being equal to *dr* we would not have had to specify this option.
-The filling algorithm fills all possible points that lie on a regular Cartesian grid with gridsize *dr* unless it either encounters a wall or a segment of the *spheric2_fshape* file.
+The filling algorithm fills all possible points that lie on a regular Cartesian grid with gridsize *dr* unless it either encounters a wall or a segment of the *spheric2_fshape.stl* file.
 The latter thus specifies the initial free-surface of the fluid.

 The filling is then completed as no **fill_2** section is present.
 The data for output is then prepared and the user can choose between output to VTU and H5SPH files.
-This is done by specifying a **output** section which has the option
+This is done by specifying a **output** section which has the options

 1. format (string, optional=vtu)
+2. name (string, optional=$problem)

 where the format option can currently be either *vtu* or *h5sph*.
+The name can be an optional name for the output file, if it is not set the standard $problem name will be used.
 If you are using GPUSPH then you need to choose h5sph as it is the only currently supported format.
 ```
 [output]
 format=h5sph
+name=spheric2_ready_to_run
 ```
-After the output is written to the respective file and after that Crixus has finished.
+After the output is written to the file (in the example case: *0.spheric2\_ready\_to\_run.h5sph*) and after that Crixus has finished.

 4.)
 Frequently encountered issues
 ---------------------------------